... for the first time in more than 50 years. Iconic lightweight racer returns

 What is it?

 At last, Peugeot looks like it has reignited the supermini magic it once possessed by the bucketload.
-Replacing the dreary 207 is the all-new 208, its reinvention of the supermini, a car that looks back to the 205 for design cues but also looks forward in finish, engineering and interior features.
+Replacing the dreary 207 is the crisp 208, its reinvention of the supermini, a car that looks back to the 205 for design cues but also looks forward in finish, engineering and interior features.
 Mediocre is out, appealingly ambitious is in – with those sharply-cut lines playing a major part in the car’s allure.